Table of Contents

 Set was the lord of the desert and the god of storms, war, disorder, violence, and foreign lands and people.

 The Set Animal

 In his depictions, Set appears with a canine body, long ears, and a forked tail.
 The Set Animal might have been a compound of different creatures such as donkeys, greyhounds, foxes, and aardvarks.
 Other portrayals show him as a man with marked features.
-He is typically showing holding the was-scepter.
+He is typically shown holding the was-scepter.

 The Beginning of Set’s Myth

 Set was a worshipped god since very early in the Thinite Period, and probably existed since the Predynastic times.
 He was thought to be a benevolent god whose affairs with violence and disorder were necessary within the ordered world.